 Ms. Denison arrived in Ellensburg in the Fall of 1990 as a Central student.
 After an extended break in her education, she returned to Central and earned a Bachelor of Science degree in June, 2000.
 In February, 2006, after having worked many years as a legal assistant in the local legal community, she was hired by the William O. Douglas Honors College.
-Ms. Denison is the advisor for all first-students and is pursuing a Master of Education in Higher Education at Central Washington University.
+Ms. Denison is the Academic and Student Success Coordinator and advises all first-year students.
+She is currently pursuing a Master of Education in Higher Education at Central Washington University.
 She has two daughters and her husband Jim is a local attorney.

 Our faculty is comprised of the best that Central Washington University has to offer.
 These intellectuals are some of the finest in their respected fields and they are constantly striving to help foster scholarly thought in our students.